2 Samuel 14

 Notes

-The pivot in verse 13 is the hinge of the entire scene.
+The pivot in verse 13 is the hinge of the scene.
 The woman turns from her fabricated case to the real one: "Why have you devised such a thing against the people of God?"
-The phrase "the people of God" (עַם אֱלֹהִים) is striking — she is framing David's estrangement from Absalom not as a private family matter but as something that harms Israel as a whole.
-A king who cannot exercise mercy within his own house is failing his public role.
+The phrase "the people of God" (עַם אֱלֹהִים) is striking.
+She frames David's estrangement from Absalom not as a private family matter but as something that harms Israel as a whole.
+A king who cannot exercise mercy within his own house is failing in his public role.

-Verse 14 is theologically remarkable, particularly the statement: "God does not take away a life, but He devises ways that the banished one may not be cast out from Him."
-The Hebrew phrase יְחַשֵּׁב מַחֲשָׁבוֹת — "devises plans/thoughts" — uses the word for intentional, creative thought.
+Verse 14 warrants close attention, especially the statement: "God does not take away a life, but He devises ways that the banished one may not be cast out from Him."
+The Hebrew phrase יְחַשֵּׁב מַחֲשָׁבוֹת, "devises plans" or "devises thoughts," uses the language of intentional, creative thought.
 The same root appears in Jeremiah 29:11 ("plans to give you a future and a hope") and in the description of craftsmen who "devise" artistic designs for the Tabernacle (Exodus 31:4).
-The woman is saying God actively and ingeniously works to restore those who have been cast out.
-Whether she fully understands the theology she articulates, the narrator has placed genuine insight on her lips — and the irony is that the words describe something David is about to perform incompletely.
+The woman is saying that God actively works to restore those who have been cast out.
+Whether she fully understands the theology she speaks, the narrator has placed true insight on her lips, and the irony is that her words describe something David is about to do only incompletely.
 He will bring Absalom back but not truly restore him.

-The first clause of verse 14 — "we will surely die and be like water poured out on the ground, which cannot be recovered" — is a meditation on human mortality as a reason for mercy.
-Life is irreversible; death cannot be undone.
-The argument is: given the finality of death, why accelerate it?
-Why not use the time of life to restore?
+The first clause of verse 14, "we will surely die and be like water poured out on the ground, which cannot be recovered," is a meditation on human mortality as a reason for mercy.
+Life is fragile and irreversible; death cannot be undone.
+The argument is plain: given the finality of death, why hasten it?
+Why not use the time that remains to restore?
 This anticipates later Christian reflection on the urgency of reconciliation in light of human frailty.

-David's detection of Joab's hand (v.
-19) is immediate.
+David detects Joab's hand at once (v.
+19).
 He is not deceived; he is given a pretext.
-He already wanted to bring Absalom home and lacked a face-saving mechanism to do it.
-The woman's parable gave him one.
-His compliance is not the result of being tricked; it is the result of being handed the narrative permission he needed.
+He already wanted to bring Absalom home and lacked a face-saving way to do it.
+The woman's parable supplies one.
+His compliance is not the result of being tricked but of being handed the narrative permission he needed.

-The woman's flattery in verse 20 — comparing David's wisdom to "the wisdom of the angel of God" — is conventional court language, but it reads wryly in context.
+The woman's flattery in verse 20, comparing David's wisdom to "the wisdom of the angel of God," is conventional court language, but in context it reads almost wryly.
 David has just been maneuvered by his own general through a hired actress.
-The gap between the flattery and the reality is part of the chapter's tonal irony.
+The gap between the flattery and the reality is part of the chapter's irony.

 Interpretations

-The woman of Tekoa's speech in verse 14 has attracted significant theological attention.
-Some interpreters (including several Reformed commentators) read her words as a genuine articulation of divine grace, placed in her mouth providentially — the truth she speaks exceeds her intentions and Joab's purposes.
-Her statement that God "devises ways" to restore the banished anticipates the gospel logic of redemption: God does not simply permit the return of the lost but actively schemes for it.
-Others (reading more contextually) treat her words as skilled rhetoric rather than theology — she is saying what will move a grieving father, not articulating doctrine.
+The woman of Tekoa's speech in verse 14 has drawn considerable theological attention.
+Some interpreters, including several Reformed commentators, read her words as a genuine articulation of divine grace, placed in her mouth providentially.
+On this reading, the truth she speaks exceeds both her intentions and Joab's purposes.
+Her statement that God "devises ways" to restore the banished anticipates the gospel's logic of redemption: God does not simply permit the return of the lost but acts to bring it about.
+Others, reading the passage more contextually, treat her words as skilled rhetoric rather than theology.
+She is saying what will move a grieving father, not setting out doctrine.
 Both readings can be sustained from the text.
 The narrative does not tell us what she believed; it tells us what she said, and what she said is true.

 Absalom Returns but Cannot See the King (vv.
 21–27)